michael2012z/BitBible/docs/README.md

 - Debugged the failures in converting some OSIS files, like version AB.
 It turned out a broken module.
 Both mod2osis and pysword tools returned wrong texts while parsing the module.
 - Different errors are among those problematic modules.
 - Will not do more conversion works recently.
 Will containue to curses program.

+### Mar 14, 2020
+- Implement the highlight effect in text window.